a-b-street/osm2streets/docs/how_it_works.md

 It first calculates trimmed intersection geometry for the two intersections.
 On each connected road (besides the short one being collapsed, of course), we store the trimming distance in `trim_roads_for_merging`, so that later the intersection geometry algorithm can follow a special case for the single merged intersection.

+### update_geometry

+This follows [this algorithm](https://a-b-street.github.io/docs/tech/map/geometry/index.html) (outdated!).
+Road center-lines get "trimmed" back from the intersection, and the intersection gets a polygon.

+This process trims every road on both ends.
+Sometimes the trims overlap and the road disappears entirely.
+In that case, we mark the road as `internal_junction_road` and remove it entirely with a later pass of `CollapseShortRoads`.

 ## Transformations